GACJ/callingitround/content/docs/calling/4_demystifying_in_out_make/index.md

 ### Consider This

-Last submodule, we learned a simple lead-by-lead notation for calls.
+Last section, we learned a simple lead-by-lead notation for calls.
 This time, we learned about calling positions (and next time, we’ll talk more about notation for compositions using calling positions).
 What are some pros and cons of using lead-by-lead notation instead of named calling positions?
 Which would you rather use to learn a very short touch?
 Which would you rather use to learn a quarter peal?

 <!-- Footnotes themselves at the bottom. -->